INSM-TUM-Teaching/Explainability_of_Process_Prediction/README.md

 - Node.js 18+ recommended

 **Quickstart (Frontend + Backend)**
+Clone the repository first and then follow the steps:
 1. Create and activate a Python virtual environment.
 ```bash
 python -m venv .venv